marcelacastano/Cryptobaras/README.md

 const baseUri = "ipfs://QmXwnf99NoKwVvKpJ5WnrEmbbqtpEarJqF6jUXUzmkSZhk"
 ```

-### Generate a preview image!
+### Generate a preview image

 Create a preview image collage of your collection, run:

 ```sh
 npm run preview
 ```

 <p align="center">
   <img width="1000" height="500" src="https://user-images.githubusercontent.com/78571802/154804730-d64e30d5-3760-436e-83e1-b2cc989acace.png">
 </p>

 ### Generate GIF images from collection

 In order to export gifs based on the layers created, we set the export on the `gif` object in the `src/config.js` file to `true`.
 Setting the `repeat: -1` will produces a one time render and `repeat: 0` produces loop forever.

 ```js
 const gif = {
   export: true,